 All those who audition will be notified by email.
 Those selected to speak will be paired with a faculty/staff coach to revise and refine the speech from the time of selection through the date of the Commencement Speech Recording.
 Speakers will provide a photogram and complete a biographical form to be used in press releases and the introduction at the Commencement Ceremony.

-Phase VI: Virtual Commencement Ceremonies (Friday, June 19 4pm and 7:30pmApply to be the Student Commencement Speaker
+Phase VI: Virtual Commencement Ceremonies — Friday, June 25 4pm and 7:30pmApply to be the Student Commencement Speaker

 Previous Commencement Speakers